Antonio-Dee/Abstract-Network-Visualizations/README.md

 ## Global Explanations

-All explanations are collected in the folder "Global Explanations" as images.
+All global explanations are collected in the folder "Global Explanations" as images.
+We provide one image per class showing the 6 best labels for each group of layer considered, and one image with the six best labels of each class considering all 9 layers of the network considered in the experiment.